Foco22/PrivateSavingApp/README.md

 This is a Saving app that using your financial records from your bank, allow to identify income and expenses monthly.
 Addicionally, the app has a discharge classifier which it be usefull to identify in what items you spend more.
 This classifier was done based on bussines rule, without using a ML or AI models.

+Please taking in consideration that this web app has tested with single account, so it can work not so well in some cases.
+Addicionaly, it is very important to classifier very well the manually transactions before goingo to the dashboards

 ## Non-technical prerequisite

 Before you begin, if you want to use this app, you must sign up in Fintoc.
 This is a FinTech Chile that allow you to extract your financial information from your bank account.
 You must following the next steps: